jackyzha0/quartz/content/Public Journal.md

 > [!info] Acknowledgements
 >
 > This page takes inspiration from the [Journal of an Enigmatic Mind](https://speyllsite.pages.dev/journal/).
+It explores the concept of keeping a public journal, something I haven't done before.
+Anything that encourages me to write more is a positive in my opinion.

 ---